zephyrproject-rtos/zephyr/doc/development_process/issues.rst

 Recommendations on the process:

 * Run ``west update`` on each bisection step.
-* Once the bisection is over and a culprit identifed, verify manually the result.
+* Once the bisection is over and a culprit identified, verify manually the result.

 .. _git bisect:
    https://git-scm.com/docs/git-bisect